 Graig F. Weich is Artist/Writer/Director/Actor & founder of his multi-media art studio: www.BeyondComics.TV that creates IPs/source material to license into movies, TV, video games & merchandise.
 As an independent artist, Graig first broke into comics when Todd Mcfarlane hired him to be the featured poster artist of SPAWN issue #30 from Image Comics at the young age of 19.
+(Graig and Spawn created Todd McFarlane reminisce about it in their new video on Youtube).
 At 24, his self-published Tribute comic “Justice” was honored with the Comic Book Museum Award along with Stan Lee.
 Graig: “I had a lot to learn back then but have since grown & understand how things really are & hope my new work will show that.
 I really appreciate my supporters who continue to inspire me to keep going, though it takes a hell of a lot longer for us little guys to get our work out there, I keep moving ahead, not only for myself, but for them too.”

-Graig directed an independent film based on his characters that WON the HBO UAS Award & Best Action Short at the New York International Independent Film & Video Festival, making it the first independent superhero live-action short, in history, to win any festival!
+✓Graig directed an independent film based on his characters that WON the HBO UAS Award & Best Action Short at the New York International Independent Film & Video Festival, making it the first independent superhero live-action short, in history, to win any festival!
 His film stars: NBC’s SCRUBS: Donald Faison (Kick Ass 2), Grammy Award Winner: Coolio & Star Wars’ Dave Prowse (Darth Vader).
 Graig can be seen on-camera with walk-on roles in the movies: The Dark Knight Rises (Batman) & Spider-Man 1 & 3.
 Now Graig spends much of his time taking care of his family & donating his art for charities to help raise money for sick children & animals in need.
-His YouTube Channel broke 2,168,491+ views & counting. . .
+His Facebook page hit 49,000 followers, with his Instagram now at 53,500 follower and his YouTube Channel broke 3,600,000 views & counting. . .

 Graig began teaching art classes at age 15 , then began an art program at the Studio Elementary School & has since given lectures at the College Universities: New York Institute of Technology & School Of Visual Arts.
-Graig has appeared on 20/20 ABC News, CNBC & Fox TV’s Buried Treasure (Keno Bros.), AMC TV’s Comic Book Men by Kevin Smith, The Howard Stern Show , The Huffington Post, Newsweek, LIFE, VH1’s TV show starring Gary Dell’Abate (“Bababooey”) & on the ICE-T & Coco TV Show: Ice Loves Coco, on E!
+Graig has appeared on 20/20 ABC News, CNBC & Fox TV’s Buried Treasure (Keno Bros.), AMC TV’s Comic Book Men by Kevin Smith, The Howard Stern Show , The Huff Post (Huffington Post), Newsweek, LIFE, VH1’s TV show starring Gary Dell’Abate (“Bababooey”) & on the ICE-T & Coco TV Show: Ice Loves Coco, on E!
 Entertainment Television & Ice & Coco on FOX.
-And joining Graig’s Company is Cary-Hiroyuki Tagawa (Mortal Kombat, The Man In The High Castle).
+And joining Graig’s Company is Cary-Hiroyuki Tagawa (the original and new Mortal Kombat 11 and The Man In The High Castle on Amazon Prime).

-Graig is currently working on the new comic books: GEKIDO issue #2 & has the scripts and layouts completed for Code Name : Justice #1.
+Graig is currently working on the new comic books: GEKIDO issue #2 & has the scripts and layouts completed for Code Name : Justice #1 and for Tricity.
 The 2 hour Animatic Motion Storyboard & Script are completed for Ravedactyl: Life Beyond Death, plus the comics to come in the near future with 3 more scripts based on other characters in the works.

 Graig: “I don’t come from a rich family & I have busted my hump to make everything you see here a reality.
 Every day is a struggle.
 As we age & real life hits, we must rise above it & keep going.
 Taking care of my family’s health issues & working non-stop has taken a toll, it’s been years since my last vacation & I stayed up 36 hours without sleep to meet the deadline to make this book, Gekido, but my fans make it all worth while!